Free for kids 12 and under

 Festival – 6 adults

-Save your Bonus Blooms—as long as your membership is current we will honor out-of-date Bonus Blooms anytime in the future.
+Save your Bonus Blooms—as long as your membership is current, we will honor out-of-date Bonus Blooms at any time in the future.
+Bonus Blooms may be used for complimentary tram rides or entrance to the Children’s Garden (when available).

 Not a Member?